Who says global warming?

 Eruption of an Arctic volcano.
 GETTY

-AD 536 saw the most protracted episode of climatic cooling
+AD 536 saw the most protracted episode of climatic cooling.

 We talk a lot about global warming.
 But sometimes the opposite happens.